jpwesley13/Pokemon-Trainer-VS-Seeker/README.md

 Should a user wish to update a trainer's Pokemon, they will be asked what the Pokemon's new nickname is, what its new species is if it has evolved, and what its new level is.

-In addition to being able to update a Pokemon's information, the user may also remove the Pokemon from the trainer from the details page if its has been learned that it was released back into the wild.
+In addition to being able to update a Pokemon's information, the user may also remove the Pokemon from the trainer from this details page if it has been learned that the Pokemon was released back into the wild.

 ## Menu Navigation